-Maryam Monsef is the Member of Parliament for Peterborough-Kawartha, and the Minister of Status of Women.
+Maryam Monsef is the Member of Parliament for Peterborough-Kawartha, and Canada’s Minister of Status of Women.

 © 2018 Maryam Monsef.
 All rights reserved.